I built my last post, Willow Hill, around the following letter written by Col. William Gamble, 8th Illinois Cavalry, to Brig. Gen. James Wadsworth.

 William Gamble, a native of Ireland, and a civil engineer by training, had entered the Regular Army as a private in the 1st Dragoons and risen through the ranks to serve as sergeant major before leaving the service in 1843 to work in Chicago as a civil engineer.
 He had seen combat against Indians in Florida, and as the regiment’s top sergeant he set the tone for the discipline in the ranks, gave other non-commissioned officers and enlisted men their assignments, and insured the accuracy of the regimental paperwork.
 In October 1861 the recruits of the 8th Illinois Cavalry elected Gamble to the position of lieutenant colonel.
 One of his troopers later termed him the “King of Terrors;” a man with the ability to look through another person, and a man from whom “one good lesson…suffices.”

 The 8th Illinois Cavalry saw, arguably, more action during the Peninsula and Antietam campaigns than any other mounted regiment in the Army of the Potomac.
-Gamble was with the command through the spring, before being sidelined by illness at the end of June.
+Gamble remained with the command through the spring, before being sidelined by illness at the end of June.
 He rejoined the regiment in July, and led a charge at Malvern Hill on August 5, 1862, where he was gravely wounded.

 Abner Hard, the regimental surgeon and historian, had been home in Illinois when Gamble was wounded, and he relied upon a war date letter from Pvt.
 Addison Teeple to guide his description of the fight at Malvern Hill.
 Teeple, writing to the Woodstock (Illinois) Sentinel, said of Gamble, “The Lieut.
 Col. passed to the rear looking very pale, and evidently badly wounded, though he still rode his horse.”
 The best description of the wound comes from the surgeon who treated him after he returned to Evanston, Illinois, to recover.
 “A rifle ball struck the lower part of the right breast, passed forward and around the ribs and through the right scapula, and was extracted from the back part of the shoulder.
 The right lung was seriously injured by the concussion.”
 The surgeon explained in late-September “the affection of the lung is subsiding and the wound is healing, but it is my opinion that … [he] will not be fit for duty in …less…than thirty days.”
 The surgeon’s estimate was optimistic, but a doctor could not recommend a leave exceeding thirty days; an injured officer, recovering away from the army, had to be re-examined every month and another extension had to be requested.